jamesjhs/LabyrinthApp/README.md

 - Accessibility reference notes for motion, contrast, font scaling, touch targets, captions/subtitles where applicable, and haptic alternatives.
 - A test device matrix covering low-end phone, mid-range phone, tablet/foldable, and at least one current Android release.

+Detailed asset and texture notes live in `docs/ASSET_PIPELINE.md`.
+That document is the working Q&A for how brick textures, wall surfaces, sprites, UI graphics, icons, sounds, and future 3D materials should be created, named, stored, licensed, compressed, tested, and documented.

 ## Play Store And Android Compliance Baseline

 This section must be revisited before every release because requirements change.